 Who 'That Quirky Miss' actually is (and how to confirm it)

-To verify this yourself, check these four signals in order: search YouTube for the handle 'thatquirkymiss' and look at the channel's About page, cross-reference the Instagram handle '@thatquirkymiss,' look up the trademark on the Indian trademark registry, and check whether a business email ([email protected], publicly listed by Qoruz) matches the brand.
+To verify this yourself, check these four signals in order: search YouTube for the handle 'thatquirkymiss' and look at the channel's About page, cross-reference the Instagram handle '@thatquirkymiss,' look up the trademark on the Indian trademark registry, and check whether a business email (business.
+SubSub’s channel analytics for thatquirkymiss also ties the handle to channel-level identifiers and metrics like subscriber and total view counts, which can help confirm you have the right creator brand. [email protected], publicly listed by Qoruz) matches the brand.
 If all four align on the same person, you have confirmed the identity and can move on to researching the money side.

 What 'net worth' actually means (and why the numbers always vary)